Jules Verne Trophy: 2016 record

 They made quick crossings of the southern seas starting with the Indian Ocean, covering 8091,73 miles in 10 days (an average of 809 miles per day).
 This episode began ahead of the front of a depression which moved at a speed corresponding to the boat's potential from South America to the Pacific Ocean.
 During 12 days, the wind remained port tack, blowing constantly at over 30 knots, an ideal configuration for speed records.
 Top speeds varied between 38 and 44 knots.
 Due to bad seas, their speed dropped temporarily (29 knots or 700 mi per day) but soon climbed back above 800 mi daily.

 After passing New Zealand and the Antimeridian, sailing port tack 205 degrees longitude (25 degrees West to Antimeridian) in the southern seas, the crew jibed in the transition between two depressions, and managed to catch up with the weather system in front of them over the Pacific Ocean, setting off again at more than 30 knots daily average towards Cape Horn.

 Joyon rounded Cape Horn, 16 days after hitting the first left South America, after a course of nearly 12000 mi above 30 knots average (730, 16 miles per day over 16 days).
 He then signs a performance increase of 30 to 40% compared to Loïck Peyron's record 5 years earlier.
 Leaving the southern seas with a lead of 4 days 6 hours 35 min over Peyron's previous record, Joyon and his crew regained 2800 mi on the record during this stretch.

 The weather conditions allowed them to optimize their course, covering 26412 mi on the ground, at an average of 26.85 knots, for a theoretical course of 22461 mi.
 Banque Populaire V, the previous recordholder, had to cover almost 2600 more miles (29,002 miles).

 Distance records broken during the 2016 campaign

-While the best day of Loïck Peyron's previous record was the only day above 800 miles from his record (811 miles over 24 hours, or 33.79 knots average), Francis Joyon maintains a speed above 800 daily miles for 10 consecutive days.
+While the best day of Loïck Peyron's previous record was the only day above 800 miles (811 miles over 24 hours, or 33.79 knots average), Francis Joyon maintained a speed above 800 daily miles for 10 consecutive days.

-It thus improves a large number of progress records by a sailboat over a given period:
+It thus improved on a large number of progress records by a sailboat over a given period: